nextcloud/news/bin/updater/README.rst

 ownCloud News Updater
 =====================

 ownCloud does not require people to install threading or multiprocessing libraries.
 Because the feed update process is mainly limited by I/O, parallell fetching of RSS feed updates can speed up the updating process significantly.

-In addition the cronjob can get `into a deadlock <https://github.com/owncloud/core/issues/3221>`_ which will cause the updater to get stuck resulting in your feeds not to being updated anymore.
-This can be solved by using a script that uses the `updater API <https://github.com/owncloud/news/wiki/Cron-1.2>`_
+This can be done by using a script that uses the `updater REST API <https://github.com/owncloud/news/wiki/Cron-1.2>`_ or (new in 8.1.0) the console based update API

 Preinstallation
 ---------------